Q2FPhys/q2fphys-anonymous/README.md

+Q2F-Phys: A Label-Quantized Coarse-to-Fine Framework for Robust and Efficient Physiological Measurement

+## 🎓 Acknowledgement
 Our framework was implemented based on the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) [1], and additionally incorporates [RhythmMamba](https://github.com/zizheng-guo/RhythmMamba) [2] as a baseline model for comparison.